Hoplr

-Hoplr is a private social network for neighbourhoods in Belgium and the Netherlands.
+Hoplr is a private social network for neighbourhoods in Belgium, the Netherlands, and Luxembourg.
 The company's registered office is located in Lokeren.
 The platform has been active since 2014 and focuses on social interaction between neighbours and engagement in the neighbourhood.
 Neighbours can exchange things or services, find babysitters, launch initiatives, make reports and post activities in the neighbourhood calendar.

 Background

 Hoplr was started in Belgium by software developer Jennick Scheerlinck and product designer Jonas Heirwegh as a social enterprise to connect people with each other and their neighbourhood.
 The name 'Hoplr' is derived from 'city hopping'.

 In 2016 Hoplr received a financial investment from Quaeroq to grow in Belgium and the Netherlands.
 In a second capital increase in 2018, Belfius also took a minority stake in Hoplr.
 In December 2019, 500.000 households in 1,800 different neighbourhoods use the network.

 Functionalities

 Neighbours can access their neighbourhood based on their home address and a neighbourhood code.
 They must register under their real name.
 Registered users can send messages to their neighbours in a closed neighbourhood group via the website or smartphones with iOS or Android.
 As a Belgian company, Hoplr conforms to European GDPR legislation.